NCommander/openbsd-src-with-branches/gnu/llvm/tools/clang/docs/ThreadSanitizer.rst

 ThreadSanitizer supports ``src`` and ``fun`` entity types in :doc:`SanitizerSpecialCaseList`, that can be used to suppress data race reports in the specified source files or functions.
-Unlike functions marked with `no_sanitize_thread` attribute, blacklisted functions are not instrumented at all.
+Unlike functions marked with ``no_sanitize("thread")`` attribute, blacklisted functions are not instrumented at all.
 This can lead to false positives due to missed synchronization via atomic operations and missed stack frames in reports.

 Limitations
 -----------